Meet the Performance Improvement Team

 Phone: 212-437-3930Email: email@example.com Nicki joined PCDC in 2017 and provides PCMH consulting services.
 She has more than six years' experience working in health care, most recently in care coordination.
 Before joining PCDC, Nicki worked for Mount Sinai Hospital as a Director of Wellness for their Viva program and as a consultant for the Department of Health where she developed behavioral health and quality improvement trainings.
 Nicki has also worked in mental health, HIV prevention, and as a diabetes educator.
 She holds a Master’s of Public Health from Downstate Medical Center in New York City.

-Angelo Marciano, MHA, CPC, PCMH CCE, Project Manager
+Angelo Marciano, MHA, CPC, PCMH CCE, Senior Project Manager

 Phone: 212-437-3945Email: firstname.lastname@example.org Angelo joined PCDC’s Performance Improvement team in June of 2016.
 As a Project Manager, he facilitates PCMH transformation by primary care practices and leads PCDC's NYS Patient-Centered Medical Home (PCMH) facilitation program as well as assisting primary care practices with Meaningful Use and Medicare's Merit-Based Incentive Payment System (MIPS).
 Before joining PCDC, Angelo served as the quality manager for a large primary care practice in Brooklyn and Queens.
 Angelo received a BS in health policy and management from Providence College and a masters degree in health administration from Columbia University.